sjsyrek/instagram-api-for-google-sheets/README.md

 The source code is in ECMAScript 2015, which must be transpiled with [Babel](https://babeljs.io) to work as a [Google Apps Script](https://developers.google.com/apps-script/).
 Original source and transpiled code are both provided in this repository.
 Developed using the [node-google-apps-script] (https://www.npmjs.com/package/node-google-apps-script) npm package.

 Source code is documented following [JSDoc](http://usejsdoc.org) conventions.

+Note that on June 1, Instagram changed its API and now requires apps to undergo review before they can access most data.
+Until an app is approved, it operates in Sandbox mode and can only access the data of a limited set of invited users.